kalmarek/SymbolicWedderburn.jl/README.md

 The isomorphism gives a decomposition of `End_G(V)` in the sense of Wedderburn-Artin theorem.
 The projection is enough to reconstruct any matrix `P ∈ End_G(V)'` in the commutant of the endomorphism algebra.

-In case of problems of positive semi-definite optimization which enjoy group symmetry this decomposition can be used to reduce an **invariant** psd constraint
+In case of problems of positive semidefinite optimization which enjoy group symmetry this decomposition can be used to reduce an **invariant** psd constraint

 > `0 ⪯ P[1:N, 1:N]`